 Growing Massive Fruit Trees in Aquaponics

-We’ve all heard of growing vegetables in Aquaponics but what about Fruit Trees?
+We’ve all able learn tips tricks heard of growing vegetables in Aquaponics but what about Fruit Trees?
 How well will they grow?

 The evidence seems to be – exceptionally well!
 The main criteria as Murray Hallam from Practical Aquaponics suggests that you grow them in deep grow bed troughs at least one foot deep.
 Even deeper containers will work well.
 Mature systems of at least two to three years of age seem to work best.
 It may be because of the miniature eco-system that needs time to develop.
 It may very well be the assorted constellation of bacteria and micro-organisms that expand in complexity as the system ages.
 What ever the answer – the choice of gravel media is very important too.
 Sand or pea gravel just will not work.
 It will clog the system – ending in rapid failure.